Yashika-web16/Plan-It/README.md

-# Dhurandhar: The Revenge - Event & Venue Booking App
+# Plan-It- Event & Venue Booking App

 A premium, full-stack event and venue booking application built with React, Vite, and Firebase.
 This app features a high-end "BookMyShow" style experience with real-time booking, navigation, and admin management.